 iPhone Application

-The iPhone application will allow users to view and add Base Stations and view and control devices associated with those Base Stations.
-The application will connect directly with a Base Station using TCP.
-It will use serial number of the Base Station to get the IP address from the Resolution Server.
+The iPhone application will allow users to view and add Base Stations and view and control devices associated with those Base Stations..
+It will use serial number of the Base Station to get an IP address from the Resolution Server and will use this data to connect directly with a Base Station using TCP.
 All communication between the Base Station and the application will be secured using TLS.
 The application will store the serial number, password, and user friendly name of each base station on the phone.

 Base Station